 These forms of workouts teach your body to run more economical at higher exertion rates.
-You are teaching yourself to clear lactic acid faster then it is building up.
+Remember, you are teaching yourself to clear lactic acid faster than it is building up.

 If you teach your body to run at a higher percentage of effort, without going anaerobic, you will be training in a higher fat metabolism zone.

 Your body will begin to use fat more efficiently and conserve carbohydrates.

 Conserve carbohydrates means you will be able to call upon them when you need them most, when you have to sprint at the end of a race or in the last six miles of the marathon.